 While doubtless many have drawn this conclusion, the first place I am aware of it having been published is in The Rainwater Researcher, Vol. 2, Issue 3, April 1996 in an article by Robert Albert. , , ,

-Like many myths, this one is wrapped around factual data.
+As in so many cases, there is some factual data here.
 Marriage records in Johnson Co., NC do show the marriage of one William Rainwater to Molly Reaves (one transcription says Medley Rives) on 16 Nov 1787.
-Whether this is the William mentioned in the above article is not at all clear, but so many researchers now assume that the two are one in the same that it has taken on the veneer of truth.
+Whether this is the William mentioned in the above article is not at all clear, but so many researchers now assume that the two are one in the same that it has taken on the veneer of truth. ,

 This case of mistaken identity has largely been caused by a profile of the good Reverend in The Reedy River Baptist Association Minutes, 1835, which names his wife Nancy Miles.
 The problem is further muddied by the fact that there actually was a Nancy Miles who was married Rainwater.
 This question has been amply researched by Glidie Rainwater Mobley who explains it as follows: